snowplow/marketing-attribution-accelerator/content/_index.md

         1h          :next steps, after enrich, 1h

 {{</mermaid >}}

+{{% notice info %}}
-You can use the provided sample data to follow steps 1-3.
-If you have your own website or single page application, you can also follow steps 4-6 to run fractribution analysis on your own data.
+You don't necessarily need to follow all the steps in order.
+You could choose to skip steps 1-3 where you would learn how to perform Attribution Modeling through the sample data.
+If you have your own website or single page application, you could follow steps 4-6 to run the analysis on your own data right away and go through the first sections afterwards.
+{{% /notice %}}
 ***

 #### Prerequisites